influenzanet/python-ifncli/docs/reponse-db-build.md

 Version selection expression is a boolean expression (will resolve to true/false, true if the proposed version matches the version expression )

-It can be represented as a string of rules separated by a comma (',') or a list (in a yaml file) to more readability A rule preceded by a '!' will use the following rule as an exclusing rule (version matching the rule will be excluded)
+It can be represented as a string of rules separated by a comma (',') or a list (in a yaml file) to more readability.

+A rule preceded by a '!' will use the following rule as an exclusing rule (version matching the rule will be excluded)

 Rules: